Schwarz Information Criterion Aided MAB for Resource Allocation in Dynamic LoRa System: Proposed Method

 where $X_j = \sum_{d=1}^{j} x_d$, $Y_j = jW$, $X'_j = X - X_j$, and $Y'_j = Y - Y_j$.
 The split point $j$ represents a potential boundary in the observation sequence at which the ACK success probability may change.
 In other words, SIC compares the likelihoods of two statistical models: one assumes a constant ACK success probability, while the other assumes different probabilities before and after point $j$, to determine whether a change in the communication environment has occurred.

-A change is detected when the following condition is satisfied:
+An environmental change is detected when the following condition is satisfied:

 where $\theta$ is an empirically determined detection threshold.
-When this condition holds at time $t$, the ED resets its learning history for all parameter combinations $k_i \in K$ in the UCB1-tuned algorithm, including cumulative reward $R_{k_i}(t)$, selection count $N_{k_i}(t)$, variance estimate $V_{k_i}(t)$, UCB score $P_{k_i}(t)$, and ACK sequence $\Omega_{k_i}$, the values are reset to zero when an environmental change is detected.
+Smaller $\theta$ adapts faster but risks false resets; larger $\theta$ is steadier but slower to respond.
+When this condition holds at time $t$, the ED resets its learning history for all parameter combinations $k_i \in K$ in the UCB1-tuned algorithm, including cumulative reward $R_{k_i}(t)$, selection count $N_{k_i}(t)$, variance estimate $V_{k_i}(t)$, UCB score $P_{k_i}(t)$ to zero.
+In addition, the ACK sequences $\Omega_{c_m}$ for for all $c_m\in\mathcal{C}$ are reset to empty set.
 This enables each ED to promptly adapt to new communication environments without being affected by learning histories.